centreon/centreon-archived/doc/en/installation/from_centreon.rst

 .. image:: /_static/images/installation/ppm_3.png
    :align: center

-You're now ready to got to Administration -> Extensions -> Plugin packs -> Setup.
+You're now ready to go to Administration -> Extensions -> Plugin packs -> Setup.
 You'll find there 6 free Plugin Packs to get you started.
 5 more are available after free registration and 150+ if you subscribe to the IMP offer (more information on `our website <https://www.centreon.com>`_).